zhangchengchuan/tp-1/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The parameters entered are invalid, such as Invalid Module Code, mismatch of parameters.
     * 1a1.
-System requests for a valid parameters.
-    * 1a2.
-User enters the parameters.
-    * Steps 1a1 - 1a2 are repeated until the parameters entered are correct. <br>
+System shows error in reading index.
-      Use case resumes from step 2.
+      Use case resumes from step 1.

 **Use case: Update Module**